jfilby/nexus/README.md

 - Additional modules which aim to provide some basic CRM and blogging functionality (these are still in early development).

-Nexus utilizes [Jester](https://github.com/dom96/jester) for serving web pages and web-services.
+Nexus utilizes [Jester](https://github.com/dom96/jester) as the lower-level web framework for serving web pages and web-services.
+There are plans to make this choice pluggable, so that other web frameworks such as [Prologue](https://github.com/planety/prologue) can be used instead.

 The built-in web content is mostly created with:
 - [Karax](https://github.com/karaxnim/karax) which defines HTML at compile-time using Nim macros.
 - [Bulma CSS framework](https://bulma.io).